interviewcrew/hub/prompt_plan.md

    - A main content area.
 3. Use shadcn/ui components for styling.

-### Prompt 7.2: AM UI - Client Management Page
+### Prompt 7.2: Account Manager UI - Client Management Page

-1. Create a new page at `src/app/(am)/clients/page.tsx`.
+1. Create a new page at `src/app/(account-manager)/clients/page.tsx`.
-2. This page should allow AMs to:
+2. This page should allow Account Managers to:
    - List all Clients in a shadcn/ui `Table`.
-Display columns like Name, Contact Info, Assigned AM (Name/Email).
+Display columns like Name, Contact Info, Assigned Account Manager (Name/Email).
    - Include a "Create New Client" button (using shadcn/ui `Button` and `Dialog` with a `Form`).
-   - The form (using `zod` for validation via `react-hook-form`, and shadcn/ui `Form` components) should allow input for Client `name`, `contactInfo`, and selection of an `AccountManager` (fetch AMs to populate a `Select` component).
+   - The form (using `zod` for validation via `react-hook-form`, and shadcn/ui `Form` components) should allow input for Client `name`, `contactInfo`, and selection of an `AccountManager` (fetch Account Managers to populate a `Select` component).
    - Actions per client in the table: Edit (opens a similar dialog/form), Delete (with confirmation dialog).
 3. Implement Server Actions for data operations (e.g., using Server Actions for create, update, delete operations) and use `useEffect` for initial data fetching with Server Actions.
 4. Ensure proper state management for the form, dialogs, and list updates.
 5. Write basic component tests with Vitest if possible (e.g., for form validation logic or component rendering).

-### Prompt 7.3: AM UI - Position Management Page
+### Prompt 7.3: Account Manager UI - Position Management Page

-1. Create a new page at `src/app/(am)/positions/page.tsx`.
+1. Create a new page at `src/app/(account-manager)/positions/page.tsx`.
-2. This page should allow AMs to:
+2. This page should allow Account Managers to:
    - List all Positions in a shadcn/ui `Table`.
-Columns: Job Title, Client Name, AM Name, Status (derived or simple).
+Columns: Job Title, Client Name, Account Manager Name, Status (derived or simple).
    - Filter positions by Client (using a `Select` populated with clients).
    - "Create New Position" button (Dialog + Form).
      - Form fields: Select Client, Job Title, Job Posting Details, Tech Stacks (e.g., a tag input or comma-separated string), Comp Range, Culture Notes.
-AM is pre-filled or selectable.
+Account Manager is pre-filled or selectable.
    - Actions per position: Edit, Delete, View Details (navigates to a position detail page - to be created next).
 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components and `react-hook-form` with Zod.

-### Prompt 7.4: AM UI - Position Detail Page & Interview Step Management
+### Prompt 7.4: Account Manager UI - Position Detail Page & Interview Step Management

-1. Create a dynamic route page at `src/app/(am)/positions/[positionId]/page.tsx`.
+1. Create a dynamic route page at `src/app/(account-manager)/positions/[positionId]/page.tsx`.
 2. This page should display details of a specific Position (fetched using `positionId`).
 3. Below the position details, display a section for managing its `InterviewStep`s:
    - List existing steps in a table (Sequence, Name, Type, Assignment Name).